justicecanada/otto/setup/README.md

 - **Azure OpenAI Content Filter Modifications:**
   - This step is required only once per subscription.
-  - Visit [this link](https://aka.ms/oai/rai/exceptions) to request an exemption from the default content filtering and abuse monitoring.
+  - Visit [this link](https://aka.ms/oai/rai/exceptions) to request an exemption from the default content filtering.
   - Fill out the form to apply for modified content filters.
-This is necessary because the organization's use case involves processing data where standard content filtering is not appropriate.
+This is necessary because the organization's use case involves processing information where standard content filtering is not appropriate.
+  - Wait for Microsoft's approval before proceeding with the deployment.

+- **Agreement to Disable Abuse Monitoring:**
+  - This step is required only once per subscription.
+  - Visit [this link](https://ncv.microsoft.com/3a140V2W0l) to request an exemption from the default abuse monitoring.
+  - Fill out the form to apply disable abuse monitoring.
+This is necessary because the organization has data residency requirements and the storage of prompts and completions must remain in Canada.
+SA-9(5)
   - Wait for Microsoft's approval before proceeding with the deployment.

 - **Entra App Registration:**